ShivanKaul/Sudoku-DLX/README.md

+Caveat Emptor: written by (then) 1st year Computer Science student.

 ### Introduction

 For my Algorithms 1 course in Fall 2013, the final project was a choice between building a web search engine and a Sudoku solver.
 Our prof told us that for the search engine he would give us a bunch of guidelines and classes to start us off, but wouldn't give us anything for the Sudoku problem -- it was billed as the more 'open ended' and 'challenging' of the two.